-Landscapes Live is a weekly online seminar series opened to the international scientific community interested in various aspects of geomorphology.
-Every week, we will post here a link to a Zoom meeting.
-If you intend to join, have a login that allows you to be fully identified.
-The talk is every Thursday, starting at 2pm GMT.
+Landscapes Live is a weekly online seminar series freely opened to the international scientific community interested in various aspects of geomorphology.
+Our talks take place on Zoom every Thursday, starting at 3pm GMT.

-Check your local time here – 2pm GMT = 3pm in London / 4pm in Paris-Berlin / 5pm in Moscow / 7.30pm in Delhi / 10pm in Beijing / 10am in New-York / 7am in Los Angeles / way too early in Hawaii ! ).
+Check your local time here (3pm GMT = 3pm in London / 4pm in Paris-Berlin / 5pm in Moscow / 7.30pm in Delhi / 10pm in Beijing / 10am in New-York / 7am in Los Angeles / way too early in Hawaii!).

 - Thursday the 1st of October 2020 at 2pm GMT: